 A Curious Case of Remarkable Resilience to Gradient Attacks via Fully Convolutional and Differentiable Front End with a Skip Connection

-Abstract: We experimented with front-end enhanced neural models where a frozen backbone classifier was prepended by a differentiable and fully convolutional model with a skip connection.
-By training such composite models using a small learning rate for one epoch (or less), we obtained models that retained the accuracy of the backbone classifier while being unusually resistant to gradient attacks including APGD and FAB-T attacks from the AutoAttack package.
-We provided evidence that this was due to gradient masking: Although the gradient masking phenomenon is not new, the degree of masking was quite remarkable for fully differentiable models that did not have gradient-shattering components such as JPEG compression or components that are expected to cause diminishing gradients.
-The training recipe to pro- duce such models was remarkably stable and reproducible as well: We applied it to three datasets (CIFAR10, CIFAR100, and ImageNet) and several types of models (including re- cently proposed vision Transformers) without a single failure case.
-Although black box attacks such as the SQUARE attack and the zero-order PGD can be partially effective against gradient masking, these attacks are easily defeated by combining gradient-masking models into simple randomized ensembles.
-We estimate that these en- sembles achieve near-SOTA AutoAttack accuracy on CIFAR10, CIFAR100, and ImageNet (while retaining virtually all the clean accuracy of the original classifiers) despite having vir- tually zero accuracy under adaptive attacks.
-Quite interesting, adversarial training of the backbone classifier can further increase resistance of the front-end enhanced model to gra- dient attacks.
-On CIFAR10, the respective randomized ensemble achieved 90.8±2.5% (99% CI) accuracy under AutoAttack while having only 18.2±3.6% accuracy under the adaptive attack.
-We do not aim to establish SOTA in adversarial robustness.
-Instead, our paper makes methodological contributions and further supports the thesis that adaptive attacks designed with the complete knowledge of model architecture are crucial in demonstrating model ro- bustness and that even the so-called white-box gradient attacks can have limited applica- bility.
-Although gradient attacks can be complemented with black-box attack such as the SQUARE attack or the zero-order PGD, black-box attacks can be weak against randomized ensembles, e.g., when ensemble models mask gradients.
-Code and instructions to reproduce key results is available. https://anonymous.4open. science/r/curious_case_of_gradient_masking-2D3E
+Abstract: We experimented with front-end enhanced neural models where a differentiable and fully convolutional model with a skip connection added before a frozen backbone classifier.
+By training such composite models using a small learning rate for about one epoch, we obtained models that retained the accuracy of the backbone classifier while being unusually resistant to gradient attacks—including APGD and FAB-T attacks from the AutoAttack package—which we attribute to gradient masking.
+Although gradient masking is not new, the degree we observe is striking for fully differentiable models without obvious gradient-shattering—e.g., JPEG compression—or gradient-diminishing components.
+The training recipe to produce such models is also remarkably stable and reproducible: We applied it to three datasets (CIFAR10, CIFAR100, and ImageNet) and several modern architectures (including vision Transformers) without a single failure case.
+While black-box attacks such as the SQUARE attack and zero-order PGD can partially overcome gradient masking, these attacks are easily defeated by simple randomized ensembles.
+We estimate that these ensembles achieve near-SOTA AutoAttack accuracy on CIFAR10, CIFAR100, and ImageNet (while retaining almost all clean accuracy of the original classifiers) despite having near-zero accuracy under adaptive attacks.
+Moreover, adversarially training the backbone further amplifies this front-end “robustness”.
+On CIFAR10, the respective randomized ensemble achieved 90.8±2.5% (99% CI) accuracy under the full AutoAttack while having only 18.2±3.6% accuracy under the adaptive attack (ε = 8/255, L∞ norm).
+While our primary goal is to expose weaknesses of the AutoAttack package—rather than to propose a new defense or establish SOTA in adversarial robustness—we nevertheless conclude the paper with a discussion of whether randomized ensembling can serve as a practical defense.
+Code and instructions to reproduce key results are available. https://github.com/searchivarius/curious_case_of_gradient_masking

 Submission Number: 2293